Beefster09/VictoryCard/README.md

     * `template`: the card template to use for this specific card.
 Typically you will only want to set this in the `defaults` section.
     By default, the default template is the same as the yaml, but with a `html.jinja2` extension.
     Also note that this template *must* have an `html.jinja2` extension, as it will be added to the field if not present.
-    See [Jinja Documentation](http://jinja.pocoo.org/docs/2.9/templates/) for details on how to create templates for each card.
+    See [Jinja Documentation](http://jinja.pocoo.org/docs/latest/templates/) for details on how to create templates for each card.
     * `copies`: indicates how many copies of that card will be rendered.
 Set to 0 to exclude the card from rendering.
     Defaults to 1 unless otherwise specified in the `defaults` section

 ### Jinja2 Extensions

-PyCard adds a few extensions to Jinja2:
+VictoryCard adds a few extensions to Jinja2:

 * Markdown filter.
 This enables data from your yaml file to be processed by markdown first.
 There are a few variants:
     * `md_paragraph`: Resulting text is wrapped in `<p>` tags.